 Your dog may be depressed due to the loss of a playmate or family member.
 Some dogs can actually get clinical depression caused by an imbalance of certain chemicals in the brain.
 Although it is still unknown why this occurs in some dogs, veterinary professionals believe it may be hereditary as it is in humans.

 As a dog ages, their energy level drops and they may develop painful conditions like arthritis that makes them want to lay around.
-This is completely normal in an older dog, but if you see any other symptoms, you should call your veterinarian.
+If you see any of these signs, you should call your veterinarian.

 There are many illnesses that can cause lethargy, but the most common ones are:

 The cost of treating lethargy can range quite a bit.
 Depression can end up costing you about $200 for a veterinary visit and tests, with a monthly cost of about $20 to $50 for medications, if needed.
-The price for making your dog comfortable as he ages will run you about $150 to $250 for an office visit and tests with monthly medication or steroid shots that will cost about $30 to $60.
-The costs of treating medical conditions that cause lethargy range from about $300 for fluids and electrolytes to treat dehydration, up to $10,000 for a more serious illness like heart or liver failure.
+The price for making your dog comfortable as he ages may run you about $150 to $400 for an office visit and tests with monthly medication costs that will vary with treatment.
+The costs of treating medical conditions that cause lethargy range from about $300 - $600 for fluids and electrolytes to treat dehydration, up to $10,000 for a more serious illness like heart or liver failure.

 she's not very lethargic but she has periodically what sounds like hiccups (your system wouldn't let me put that in)